Lecture

 The get_product_info method returns the product information as a string using the attributes of the object.

-When creating an object, the attributes of the object are initialized with the arguments passed to the __init__ method, and the object's information is printed through the get_product_info method.
+When an object is created, its attributes are initialized with the arguments passed to the __init__ method, and its information is printed using the get_product_info method.

 Mission